BroadbandForum/usp-test/08-discovery.md

 ### Test Metrics

-1. The EUT sends an unsolicated multicast DNS response containing in the answer section a record for each supported MTP.
+1. The EUT sends an unsolicited multicast DNS response containing correct SRV and TXT records that convey the DNS-SD Service Instance Name for each supported MTP.

 ## 8.6 DNS - DNS Record Requirements